ADVANCED SEARCH AND SEIZURE LAW FOR LAW ENFORCEMENT OFFICERS

 LEGAL ASPECTS OF INTERVIEWS AND INTERROGATIONS

-In this advanced 6-hour course, recent cases are used to provide both a refresher and an update on the legal aspects of interviews and interrogations.
+In this advanced full day (8-hour) course, recent cases are used to provide both a refresher and an update on the legal aspects of interviews and interrogations.

 - The purpose of the Miranda warnings